Gotham City Gauntlet: Escape from Arkham Asylum: History

 In May 2000, Kentucky Kingdom in Louisville, Kentucky opened a new wild mouse roller coaster.
 It opened on the former site of The Vampire, (which was also relocated to Six Flags New England as Flashback).
 The ride operated as the Road Runner Express until the end of the 2009 season when Six Flags rejected the park's lease after a dispute with the Kentucky State Fair Board and closed the park.
 As part of Six Flags' settlement with the Kentucky State Fair Board, Road Runner Express was removed from the Kentucky Kingdom site and relocated to Six Flags New England.
-In 2011, the ride reopened as the Gotham City Gauntlet Escape From Arkham Asylum.
+In 2011, the ride reopened as Gotham City Gauntlet: Escape From Arkham Asylum.

-The coaster opened on a site that formerly housed the Batman Stunt Show arena and was previously prepared for the canceled Dark Knight indoor wild mouse roller coaster.
-The Gauntlet is generally a mirror image of the layout of the Dark Knight coaster that initially was intended to be installed on that same site.
+The coaster opened on a site that formerly housed the Batman Stunt Show arena and was previously prepared for the canceled The Dark Knight Coaster.
+The Gauntlet's track is generally a mirror image of the layout of the canceled ride.